No need to drag out Monte dei Paschi decision, ECB's Nowotny says

-Monte dei Paschi, Italy's third-biggest lender, has said it will press ahead with a plan to raise 5 billion euros ($5.3 billion) on the market by year-end after the ECB's refusal, which adds pressure on the Italian government to provide capital.
+Monte dei Paschi, Italy's third-biggest lender, has said it will press ahead with a plan to raise 5 billion euros (4.19 billion pound) on the market by year-end after the ECB's refusal, which adds pressure on the Italian government to provide capital.

 "There is a certain general feeling that it would not be good to delay things for too long," Nowotny told a news conference in Vienna.